When working on a budget, getting a speaker system that produces admirable stereo sound may just be a pipe dream.

-With most Hi-Fi amplifiers, as long as you don’t play your audio at demolition volume levels, your amp should be able to handle the power load.
+With most Hi-Fi amplifiers, as long as you don’t play your audio at extreme volume levels, your amp should be able to handle the power load.

-However, you can easily damage your speakers or amplifier if you are pushing too much power.
+However, you can easily damage your speakers or amplifiers if you are pushing too much power.
 One way to prevent this is by connecting multiple speakers to an amplifier.